 Cohen, Wayne R. (2000).
 Postpartum Hemorrhage and Hemorrhagic Shock in Cohen, Wayne R. (Ed.), Complications of Pregnancy, 5th edition (812-3).
 Philadelphia, PA: Lippincott Williams & Wilkins.

 Royal College of Obstetricians and Gynaecologists.
 (2009, Feb.
 20).
-Blood transfusion, pregnancy and birth – information for you.
-Retrieved from: http://www.rcog.org.uk/blood-transfusion-pregnancy-and-birth
+Blood transfusion, pregnancy, and birth – information for you.

-Walraven G. Treatments for iron-deficiency anaemia in pregnancy: RHL practical aspects (last revised: 20 June 2007).
+Walraven G. Treatments for iron-deficiency anemia in pregnancy: RHL practical aspects (last revised: 20 June 2007).
 The WHO Reproductive Health Library; Geneva: World Health Organization.
-Retrieved from: http://apps.who.int/rhl/pregnancy_childbirth/medical/anaemia/gwguide/en/